 Military construction funding would be used for a significant portion of the construction for the proposed actions.
 The Congressional Armed Services Committees specify military construction funding by state/territory, installation, and project in the actual statutory language.
 Once the funds are appropriated, they can be spent over a five year period.
 This form of funding provides much greater flexibility than operations and maintenance funding that must be obligated (spent) for the year appropriated.
-Volume 7, Chapter 2 presents two proposed mitigation measures that would impact the on-island population during construction to reduce the impacts.
-One proposed mitigation measure is to extend the arrival time of military personnel and their dependents to trail construction without altering the construction schedule.
-This is referred to as a reduction in force flow.
-A second proposed mitigation measure is adaptive program management.
-The DoD would adaptively manage the construction by slowing the tempo of construction and the adjusting sequencing of construction activities to directly influence workforce population levels associated with the proposed action before unacceptable conditions exceed infrastructure capabilities.
-The latter mitigation would also likely result in reduced force flow.
+This flexibility provides the opportunity to control the construction award/construction rate to adaptively manage the impacts of the construction on Guam.
+Volume 7, Chapter 2 discusses the control of the construction rate as a mitigation measure.